A topic from the subject of Biochemistry in Chemistry.

 Basic Concepts

-Lipids are classified into four main categories: fatty acids, phospholipids, steroids, and waxes.
-Fatty acids are long-chain hydrocarbons with a carboxylic acid group at one end.
-Phospholipids are lipids that contain a phosphate group.
-Steroids are lipids that have a four-ring structure.
-Waxes are lipids that are composed of long-chain fatty acids and alcohols.
+Lipids are classified into four main categories: fatty acids, phospholipids, glycolipids, and steroids.
+Fatty acids are long-chain hydrocarbons with a carboxylic acid group at one end, often categorized as saturated or unsaturated based on the presence of double bonds.
+Phospholipids are amphipathic lipids containing a phosphate group and typically two fatty acid chains.
+Glycolipids contain a carbohydrate group in addition to the fatty acid chains and phosphate group.
+Steroids are lipids characterized by a four-ring structure.
+Waxes are esters of long-chain fatty acids and long-chain alcohols.

 Equipment and Techniques